 The SBH Dean's office is responsible for evaluating and maintaining all accommodation records for students with disabilities.
-Students are required to follow University policy and submit a request for accommodation in in writing to the SBH Dean's office, specifically to Dr. Adam Arechiga, the Associate Dean for Academic and Student Affairs at aarechiga@llu.edu.
-Following University policy, Dr. Arechiga will meet with the student (in person or online as determined by program type) to determine and support the student's needs.
-Documentation of need and implementation of accommodations follow the requirements of University policy which is available for viewing in the LLU Student Handbook at: https://my.llu.edu/LLU/Records-Forms.
+Students are required to follow University policy and submit a request for accommodation in in writing to the SBH Dean's office, specifically to Dr. Winetta Oloo, the Associate Dean for Academic and Student Affairs at woloo@llu.edu.
+Following University policy, Dr. Oloo will meet with the student (in person or online as determined by program type) to determine and support the student's needs.
+Documentation of need and implementation of accommodations follow the requirements of University policy which is available for viewing in the LLU Student Handbook at: https://llu.edu/sites/llu.edu/files/2022-10/Student-Handbook-22-23.pdf.